hexian000/neosocksd/README.md

 ./neosocksd -d -l [::]:1080 --api 127.0.1.1:9080 -r ruleset_simple.lua
 ```

-See `./neosocksd -h` for more details.
+See `./neosocksd --help` for more details.

 ### Scripting